*NEW (18 October 2022): "Long-COVID" section added.

 The authors indicated that despite these numbers, the newborns did not experience severe illness, and the benefits of remaining with the mother after delivery appear to outweigh the possibility of infection.
 Symptoms in these newborns included high temperature, poor feeding, vomiting, a runny nose, cough and lethargy.

 It is often recommended that if the first test is negative, but the disease is highly suspected, a second test should be performed.
 A negative result can be confirmed through two negative tests in a row, spaced at least 24 hours apart.
-Researchers do not yet know the most optimal timing to administer the test (especially in newborns).

 Women should have a risks and benefits conversation with their HCP regarding any imaging scans during pregnancy.